Olafaloofian/Using-ContextAPI-HOC/README.md

 In the previous step, global state was configured by containing all children components inside `AppContext.Provider`.
 We import the same context in this step so we can set up the consumers.
 The `withContext` function takes a **whole component as its parameter** (there’s the higher order part of this ordeal) and returns another function that takes the **component’s props as a parameter**.
 This inner function is where the magic happens.

 `contextComponent` returns our `AppContext`, but this time we use `AppContext.Consumer`.
 This tells Context API the wrapped component is a consumer (meaning it has access to global state).
-Thus, we make the passed-in `Component` parameter a child of `AppContext.Consumer`, as well as passing it our context global store through an arrow function.
+Thus, we make the passed-in `Component` parameter a child of `AppContext.Consumer`, as well as passing it our global context through an arrow function.
 This context is assigned to a new prop on the component `context={context}`.
 To make sure the component retains its other props, we give them back with `{...props}`.

 ---